- Professor Meredith Temple-Smith

 We need to keep talking about miscarriage

-Bereavement leave for miscarriage is welcome but more work is needed to better support people through their grief, says University of Melbourne experts
+Bereavement leave for miscarriage is welcome but more work is needed to better support people through their grief

 Yes, older people are having sex – we need to talk about it

-Sexually transmitted infection rates are growing faster among older Australians than younger – we need tailored information, say University of Melbourne experts
+Rates of sexually transmitted infection (STI) are growing faster among older Australians than among younger people, pointing to the need for tailored information campaigns

 Do new doctors get enough child health experience?